History of Solidarity: First Solidarity (1980–1981)

 Encouraged by the success of the August strikes, on September 17 workers' representatives, including Lech Wałęsa, formed a nationwide labor union, Solidarity (Niezależny Samorządny Związek Zawodowy (NSZZ) "Solidarność").
 It was the first independent labor union in a Soviet-bloc country.
 Its name was suggested by Karol Modzelewski, and its famous logo was conceived by Jerzy Janiszewski, designer of many Solidarity-related posters.
 The new union's supreme powers were vested in a legislative body, the Convention of Delegates (Zjazd Delegatów).
 The executive branch was the National Coordinating Commission (Krajowa Komisja Porozumiewawcza), later renamed the National Commission (Komisja Krajowa).
 The Union had a regional structure, comprising 38 regions (region) and two districts (okręg).
 On December 16, 1980, the Monument to Fallen Shipyard Workers was unveiled in Gdańsk, and on June 28, 1981, another monument was unveiled in Poznan, which commemorated the Poznań 1956 protests.
 On January 15, 1981, a Solidarity delegation, including Lech Wałęsa, met in Rome with Pope John Paul II.
 From September 5 to 10, and from September 26 to October 7, Solidarity's first national congress was held in Hala Olivia, Gdańsk, and Lech Wałęsa was elected its president.
-Last accord of the congress was adoption of republican program "Self-governing Republic".
+The last accord of the congress was the adoption of the republican program "Self-governing Republic".

 Meanwhile, Solidarity had been transforming itself from a trade union into a social movement or more specifically, a revolutionary movement.
 Over the 500 days following the Gdańsk Agreement, 9–10 million workers, intellectuals and students joined it or its suborganizations, such as the Independent Student Union (Niezależne Zrzeszenie Studentów, created in September 1980), the Independent Farmers' Trade Union (NSZZ Rolników Indywidualnych "Solidarność" or Rural Solidarity, created in May 1981) and the Independent Craftsmen's Trade Union.
 It was the only time in recorded history that a quarter of a country's population (some 80% of the total Polish work force) had voluntarily joined a single organization.
 "History has taught us that there is no bread without freedom," the Solidarity program stated a year later.
 "What we had in mind was not only bread, butter and sausages, but also justice, democracy, truth, legality, human dignity, freedom of convictions, and the repair of the republic."
 Tygodnik Solidarność, a Solidarity-published newspaper, was started in April 1981.